-So yeah, it’s just another one of those progressive shows that think they are smart because they stuff their plots with first world problems, and as it usually happens they treat the whole thing very superficially by making it all taking place in some fairyland where nothing of substance comes out of it.
+So yeah, Wonder Egg Priority epitomizes the pitfalls of modern progressive storytelling.
+Shows that think they are smart because they stuff their plots with first world problems, and treat the whole thing very superficially by making it take place in some fairyland where nothing of substance comes out of it.
 They do nothing with the subject matter besides teasing the viewer to think about bland characters with zero development.
-There is no theme exploration, they don’t offer possible solutions to these problems, and therefore the show is not deep.
-It’s vapid miseryporn for people who take pleasure in the suffering of others.
+There is no theme exploration, they don’t offer possible solutions to these problems, and the answers at the end are complete shit.
+Everything ultimately devolves into empty sensationalism masquerading as profound commentary.

 The Avengers of Tortured Souls

 Originally, I was going to wait until this anime was over to write a review on it, because it very well may drastically change in the later few episodes, but I've come to realize that it really doesn't matter what the last few episodes are like, when it pertains to my opinion of the series right now.
 I might as well just write it all out, so that even if later on my views on it change, this review will still be a testament to how unbelievably impressive this anime was during it's run and how much of a profound effect it had on me while I was watching it.